red5us/ImposteRAT/README.md

  - Pillow

 ## Usage:
-Change the IP and Port number in the Client & Server according to your settings.\n Run the Server.py and wait for connection from clients.
+Change the IP and Port number in the Client & Server according to your settings./n Run the Server.py and wait for connection from clients.